ffund/ddos/README.md

 <li> In order to capture and analyze the traces router needs scapy and matplotlib.
 Install these packages on router:
 <pre><code> $ sudo apt-get update
  $ sudo apt-get install python-scapy python-matplotlib </code></pre></li>
- <li> Copy following scripts from the GENI folder to the router:
+ <li> Copy following scripts from the GENI/ to the router:
  <ol>
  <li> capture_and_analyze.py </li>
  <li> fig4.sh </li>